aclemons/emailrelay/doc/developer.md

 When run in install mode the GUI expects to unpack all the E-MailRelay files from the payload into target directories.
-The payload is a simple directory tree that lives alongside the GUI exectuable or inside the Mac application bundle, and it contains a configuration file to tell the installer where to copy its files.
+The payload is a simple directory tree that lives alongside the GUI executable or inside the Mac application bundle, and it contains a configuration file to tell the installer where to copy its files.